Frequently Asked Questions

 Are the Frogs Harmed in this Process?

 In the traditional method, the frogs limbs are gently tied spreading it’s arms and legs in a cross-like fashion and the frog is sang to and delicately stroked on the back to provoke the frog to sweat the secretions from it’s skin.
 The indigenous tribes believe that if you harm the frog in any way, it’s spirit will be angered and not provide healing.
 After collection, the frog is then released back into its wild habitat.
-Often times, the frogs will be marked with an ink that wears off in about a week, so that if a frog is caught with an ink mark, they know it has not had enough time to replenish it’s venom and to collect it too frequently would give it a disadvantage at defending its self against predators.
+Often times, the frogs will be marked with an ink that wears off in about a week, so that if a frog is caught with an ink mark, they know it has not had enough time to replenish it’s supply and to collect it too frequently would give it a disadvantage at defending its self against predators.

 Is there any scientific research on Kambo?